 This document sets out the remuneration policy ("Remuneration Policy") for CTP N.V. (the "Company" and together with its subsidiaries "CTP").
-The Remuneration Policy was adopted by the Company's General Meeting of shareholders ("General Meeting") as per the date of the settlement of the listing of the Company's shares on Euronext Amsterdam ("IPO" and such date the "IPO Settlement Date").
+The Remuneration Policy is presented to the Company's General Meeting of shareholders ("General Meeting") on 22 April 2025.
+If approved, the Remuneration Policy will replace the existing policy, and will apply to all compensation elements made after that date whereby for the 2025 variable compensation awards will be made in accordance with this policy.